Academic Catalog

 Multilingual Learning

 The Multilingual Learning staff supports the academic success and achievement of all Denisonians working in multiple languages through one-on-one tutoring and consulting sessions, group workshops, and the creation of online resources.
 If English is not a student’s first language, our staff can assist with writing, reading, note-taking, and presentation skills.
-In addition, a Writing 101 (W101) course is offered by our Assistant Director of Multilingual Learning or English Language Support Specialist to international students during their first year enrolled at Denison.
+In addition, a Writing 101 (W101) course is offered by our Assistant Director, Multilingual Programming and Support or English Language Support Specialist to international students during their first year enrolled at Denison.
 The course is designed to assist multilingual students in developing their college writing skills across various subject areas.
-More information about the W101 course is shared during June Orientation.

 Civil Rights & Title IX